xrdocs/application-hosting/_tutorials/2016-05-13--xrdocs-how-to.md

 Let's assume you're a Contributor (have write access to the application-hosting github repo of @xrdocs:  [@xrdocs/application-hosting](https://github.com/xrdocs/application-hosting)

-To start writing a tutorial, browse to the application gh-pages branch on prose.io by using the following link:
+To start writing a tutorial, browse to the application-hosting gh-pages branch on prose.io by using the following link:
 <http://prose.io/#xrdocs/application-hosting/tree/gh-pages>